blsparks/Diabetes_Readmission/README.md

 ## Dataset

-The dataset contains hospital records for diabetic patients including demographic information, diagnoses, medications, and previous hospital visits.
-The target variable indicates whether a patient was readmitted after discharge.
+The dataset contains hospital records for diabetic patients including demographic information, diagnoses, number of medications, and previous hospital visits.
+The target variable indicates whether a patient was readmitted after discharge using 30 days as a benchmark.

 ## Methods